wrynearson/china-water/src/thesis/02_background.md

 ### Water Quality in China

 China often cites its developing country status as a reason that it under-performs on environmental indicators.
 However, China ranks lower than other countries with similar or even lower GDP. {cite}`wendlingz.a.2020EnvironmentalPerformance2020, p.
-X, fig. ES-1` Overall, China ranked 120th with a score of 37.3 in 2020, which was the same ranking as in 2018 but with a decreased score from 50.74.[^1] {cite}`wendlingz.a.2020EnvironmentalPerformance2020 p.
-XII, wendling2018EnvironmentalPerformance2018 p.15`
+X, fig. ES-1` Overall, China ranked 120th with a score of 37.3 in 2020, which was the same ranking as in 2018 but with a decreased score from 50.74.[^1] {cite}`wendlingz.a.2020EnvironmentalPerformance2020 p XII, wendling2018EnvironmentalPerformance2018`

 In 2020, China ranked 54th (6th regionally) in sanitation and drinking water, with a score of 59.4/100. {cite}`wendlingz.a.2020EnvironmentalPerformance2020, p.
 57` Specific rankings for sanitation and drinking water were not available for 2018.
 For the broader category of Environmental Health (HLT), China scored 31.72/100. {cite}`huangEnvironmentalPerformanceAsia2019`